 Bristol is a good place to visit in the UK for the weekend.
 I’d love to go during the International Balloon Fiesta!
 It’s also an excellent place to visit for shopping, and for a night out.
 It’s a city that’s also bursting with creativity, so the perfect place to visit if you like modern art!

 Devon is another area of the country that I love, and the place I chose to spend my 26th birthday (see my weekend here).
-It’s a popular place to visit in the UK, but it’s so big that if you want to avoid the crowns, you can.
-I personally love Woolacombe, Ilfracombe and Barnstaple.
+It’s a popular place to visit in the UK, but it’s so big that if you want to avoid the crowds, you can.
+I personally love Dartmoor, Woolacombe, Ilfracombe and Barnstaple.
 Next on my list of places to visit in Devon is the Exmoor Dark Sky reserve… camping under the stars sounds amazing!

 14. Cheddar Gorge